Eugene Pedestrian Accident Lawyers

 If you or someone you care about was injured in a pedestrian accident, it can be difficult to know what you should do.
 Medical bills may be piling up, and working with insurance can be daunting and even feel like an impossible battle to win.

-That is why it can help to have one of our Eugene pedestrian accident lawyers working on your side — someone who has walked this path with others like you before, and who can help you determine the best next steps to recover the compensation you deserve.
+That is why it can help to have our Eugene pedestrian accident lawyer working on your side — someone who has walked this path with others like you before, and who can help you determine the best next steps to recover the compensation you deserve.

 Pedestrian accidents are a frequent occurrence in the United States; and because of the massive size and weight difference between cars and people, the consequences of these accidents are often severe and long-lasting for pedestrians.